Sub-title: The Origin of Rest Mass

 Now, we are learning from post-modern physics that the three equivalence principles are the simple results of the new discovery that no body can accelerate greater than gravity.

-So, we are learning for the first time of the true relativistic origin of rest and initial mass to be due to the fact that no accelerating body can accelerate greater than gravity.
+So, we are learning for the first time of the true relativistic origin of rest mass and initial mass to be due to the fact that no accelerating body can accelerate greater than gravity.

 This is a profound truth that completes our understanding of the universe and of the theory of relativity as its foundation was laid down in the 1900s.

 We have learnt from modern physics that as a result of the principle of relativity, we cannot move faster than light.
-But now, we are learning from post-modern physics that due to the principle of relativity, we cannot accelerate faster than gravity.
+But now, we are also learning from post-modern physics that due to the principle of relativity, we cannot accelerate faster than gravity.

 This is one of the beautiful consequences of the generalization of the principle of relativity to include gravity and accelerated frames or non-inertial reference frames.